hanatonikkou/xous-book/src/ch07-04-synchronizing.md

                 data.data[0] = 42;
                 // Note that you can stick *any* `rkyv`-derived struct
                 // into the buffer as a return "value".
 We just happen to re-use
-                // the same structure defintion here for expedience
+                // the same structure definition here for expedience.
                 // However, it's up to the recipient to know the returned type,
                 // and to deserialize it correctly.
 Nothing prevents type mismatches
                 // across IPC boundaries!